Sigma Lambda Gamma: Social issues and awareness

 The sorority has partnered with different organizations to raise awareness about different societal issues.
-In hopes of encouraging their members and youth of color to promote positive change in their community, they began a partnership with Voto Latino in 2012, a nonpartisan organization that empowers Latino Millennials to claim a better future for themselves and their community by voting and learning how to make a difference.

 In the 2014 Voto Latino's RepUrLetters Challenge, in which historically Latino Greek-lettered organizations competed to register voters on their campuses and in their communities, Sigma Lambda Gamma's voter registration efforts accounted for 36% of the total number of voters registered, with the highest number of voters registered.
 In 2014, the sorority launched their "Gammas Go Red" campaign in partnership with the American Heart Association on social media in an effort to raise awareness about heart disease in women.
 Additionally, they launched a partnership with the American Red Cross after attending the 2017 Diversity in Aquatics Symposium, focusing on educating about the importance of water safety.
 In 2020, they publicly voiced their support for the Black Lives Matter movement after the murder of Ahmaud Arbery, an unarmed 25-year-old African-American man, who was pursued and fatally shot while jogging near Brunswick in Glynn County, Georgia.

 Additionally, chapters also organize local philanthropic projects and have hosted events about other social issues.
 The Chi Gamma chapter raised funds for the 2013 Oklahoma tornado disaster the same year it occurred.
 The Beta Gamma chapter adopted a highway in 2015.
 The Gamma chapter held a fundraiser for animal shelters in 2015.
 The Kappa Gamma chapter hosted a panel about LGBTQ identities in 2017.
 The Epsilon Zeta chapter raised awareness about male sexual assault with the men of Alpha Phi Alpha in 2019.

 Associate chapters are encouraged to foster and establish local philanthropies early on.
 Notably, the Morgan State University Associate chapter has advocated for social justice and advocating for the environment since 2018.
 The Bowie State University Associate chapter has marched in Washington D.C. to hold Congress accountable.